 Running a business isn’t easy.
 From figuring out how to get your idea off the ground, to remaining competitive in your market and continuing to push your company to the next level, you may be feeling a strain on your resources.
 Many businesses that are just starting out or are only a few years old strive to handle nearly every business-management responsibility in house with a small, but dedicated team; however, this can prove to be a detriment to your company.

-And while what we care most about during a crisis are very human issues — emotions, safety, family — in the midst of chaos, it’s technology that’s going to be the first and best way to stay connected.
-Here are a few tools and strategies you might consider having in place to communicate with your team in the face of the unexpected.
+While what we care most about during a crisis are very human issues such as emotions, safety, and family, it’s technology that is going to be the first and best way to stay connected with your people.

 Long before anyone had heard of Covid-19, the demand for remote work was already growing.

 Both business leaders and their employees discovered that remote work had many benefits and very few disadvantages.
 For instance, working remotely reduces the overheads that business owners need to pay for electricity and desk space.

 Remote work also means that your employees can spend less time on their commute, and more time getting things done.
 It’s no wonder that 50% of the workforce is set to be operating remotely by the end of this year.